American Recording Studios

 Important to all of this is the name “Swampers.”
 It is an affectionate nickname for the house band that played background for these superstars.
 Originally known as the Muscle Shoals Rhythm Section, these four small town musicians played with everyone in the 60’s.
 We believe it was Aretha who said, “if people knew the band behind that record was four white boys they would never believe it.”

 This evening we bring you another great night of live music and southern food.
-At a restaurant known as Swampers your meal is accompanied by Muscle Shoal musicians and the special appearance of a “Swamper.”
+At a restaurant known as Swampers your meal is accompanied by Muscle Shoal musicians.
 (B,D)

 Saturday, Day 8 – The Muscle Shoals Sound Studio – Songwriter Show – This morning’s highlight is the historic Muscle Shoals Sound Studio at 3614 Jackson Hwy. (the address was also the name of a Cher album).
 In 1969 the Swampers broke away from Fame Studios and opened there own.
 While Fame survived and continued producing hit after hit, The Swampers were also successful.
 They recorded Rod Stewart, Duane Allman, Boz Scaggs, Paul Simon, Lynard Skynard, Glenn Frey, The Rolling Stones, Elton John, Bob Dylan, Willie Nelson, Linda Ronstadt, Bob Seger, Art Garfunkel, Sawyer Brown and The Oak Ridge Boys.